• Skip to primary navigation

 What to Serve Your Sourdough Croutons With

-• With Salad: So good in salads, use sourdough croutons when you want a little extra crunch and flavor:
+• With Salad: So good in salads, use sourdough croutons when you want a little extra crunch and flavor like in this Vegetarian Kale Caesar Salad.

-• With Soups: For crunch and texture, these crunchy sourdough croutons can be used as a garnish on soups.
+• With Soups: For crunch and texture, these crunchy sourdough croutons can be used as a garnish on soups like in this creamy Roasted Sweet Potato Carrot Soup.

 Homemade Sourdough Croutons on a sheet pan garnished with herbs and Parmesan cheese.